8 min read

 Related Tags are descriptive keywords that complement and enhance the search query to make it easier for shoppers to find what they’re looking for with just one click.
 They’re closely related to the search query, fine-tuning the search to get highly relevant results.
 They only appear after the search process is completed, and the results are displayed.

-For example, people usually start searching using simple, broad term queries, such as “dress”.
-When they get loads of results, they realize that what they’re really searching for is a specific kind of dress.
-That’s when Related Tags come into play, providing extra and relevant suggestions for a more precise search, like long, midi, or maxi.
+For example, people usually start searching using simple, broad term queries, such as “beer".
+When they get loads of results, they realize that what they’re really searching for is a specific kind of beer.
+That’s when Related Tags come into play, providing extra and relevant suggestions for a more precise search, like pilsen, IPA, non-alcoholic, or light.

-With Empathy Platform, you can show organic and curated related tags in your commerce store.
-Organic related tags are generated automatically based on collective behavioral information, offering related keywords to the searches that are used by other shoppers for a more accurate search.
-Alternatively, you may want to curate the search experience and suggest related search terms that shoppers might like to use to complement their initial search to drive sales as part of a Christmas campaign.
-For example, as search manager you want to guide shoppers towards party dresses by associating the sequined or festive terms as related tags for the query “dresses”, in addition to the organic related tags party, black, or long.
+• Curated related tags: They let you curate the search experience and suggest related search terms that shoppers might like to use to complement their initial search to drive sales, for example, as part of a Christmas campaign.
+As search manager, you may want to guide shoppers towards party dresses by associating sequined or festive as related tags for the query "dresses", in addition to the organic related tags party, black, or long.

-Using the Related Tags management tool in the Empathy Platform Playboard, you can review the organic related tags generated for a query, create new curated related tags that respond to marketing strategies, change the order in which the curated related tags appear, and choose to show or hide organic related tags.
+You can use the Related Tags management tool in the Empathy Platform Playboard to review the organic related tags generated for a query, create new curated related tags that respond to marketing strategies, change the order in which the curated related tags appear, and choose to show or hide organic related tags.
+AI related tags are not yet configurable in the Playboard, so you can't edit or delete them.

-As curated related tags are keywords you willingly add to complement the initial query to promote products, anticipate trends, etc., they display in the first place in your commerce store to guide shoppers through the search experience you want based on your business needs.
-Organic related tags are placed after curated related tags and ordered following the preferences of other shoppers’ experiences.
+As curated related tags are keywords you willingly add to complement the initial query to promote products, anticipate trends, and more, they display in the first place in your commerce store to guide shoppers through the search experience you want based on your business needs.
+Organic related tags are placed after curated related tags and ordered following the preferences of other shoppers' experiences.
+AI related tags always appear after any curated related tags.

 TIP